bhopals/ESLNotes/APRIL-2022.md

 - Kindergarten >> Elementary School >> Middle School >> High School >> (College) More practical (employee oriented) OR (University) Master/PHD - academics.
 - Very Accomplished in their home town
 - It is very relevant

+# 21/APRIL/2022 (THURSDAY)

+- English speaking session

+# 20/APRIL/2022 (WEDNESDAY)

+Movie day

+- August rush
+- Good Will Hunting

+- wind chimes
+- I just had the most incredible night of my life.
+- Out you go.
+- Tell the cops you are AWOL - absent without leave
+- Harmonic connection between HUMANS
+- Harmonic Dreams
+- Are all Indian/Irish People this would
+- Drives off into the sunset.
+- Please consent for the release for adoption
+- Do you like music - More than my food
+- The Black Shawn
+- I am particularly proud of
+- A dominant narrative of a relationship
+- That is a very hard narrative to sell to people
+- In democracy sentiment of people do matter